karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 The counters that seemed OK were:
 - The CPU usage was low.
 - Allocation rate was low.
-- No Gc collections.
+- No GC collections.
 - LOH had a low and steady size.

 The counters that seemed OFF were:
-- Bad Request/Rate ratio.
+- Poor Request/Rate ratio.
 - The **"ThreadPool Queue Length"** and **"ThreadPool Thread Count"** counters were increasing exponentially during the test duration.

 The "ThreadPool Thread Count" should not be growing like this, in an ideal application  everything runs asynchronously which means that a low number of threads can serve a huge amount of requests.